 Rate Lock Advisory

-Tuesday’s bond market has opened in negative territory again with little news to drive trading.
-Stocks are showing early strength with the Dow up 150 points and the Nasdaq up 221 points.
-The bond market is currently down 5/32 (4.10%), which should keep this morning’s mortgage rates close to Monday’s early pricing.
+Tuesday’s bond market has opened in negative territory, erasing yesterday’s gains.
+Stocks are also showing early losses with the Dow down 107 points and the Nasdaq down 34 points.
+The bond market is currently down 8/32 (4.13%), which should cause a slight increase in this morning’s mortgage pricing.

 Bonds